Your healthcare team

 When your child first had a seizure, you probably went to the emergency room or a primary care doctor.3 The doctor may have made a general diagnosis of epilepsy, and/or recommended that you take your child to a neurologist.1 When treating LGS, the primary doctor may still be a part of your child’s healthcare team.1

 Neurologists are doctors who specialize in the brain and nervous system.4 They are trained to diagnose, treat, and manage a variety of disorders.4 Neurologists do not perform surgery.4 A neurologist may have diagnosed your child's epilepsy and/or LGS.
-Pediatric epileptologists treat children from birth through the teen years, with the care of children as their focus.5
+A pediatric neurologist specializes in children's brain disorders.5

 Here's a video about the potential benefits of the ketogenic diet.